Praveen-S-03/Ballard---Scraping/README.md

 ## Improvements

-If you'd like, I can also:

 ✅ Add pagination progress logging
 ✅ Save as CSV / Excel
 ✅ Add try/except for missing fields
 ✅ Make it multithreaded for speed
-✅ Convert everything into a full GitHub repository structure